Pragati-coders/ChatApp/README.md

 <div align="center">

-### 🚀 Built with ❤️ using React, Tailwind CSS, Shadcn UI, and Supabase.
+### 🚀 Built with ❤️ using React, Tailwind CSS, Shadcn UI.

 **If you like this project, don't forget to leave a ⭐ on GitHub!**